-Although the proposal does meet the general intent of the Growth Plan and Provincial Policy Statements as the development is within an area identified for Rural Settlement, Planning analysis indicates that the proposal is not in conformity with the policies of the County of Brant Official Plan polices, specifically Sections 2.2.3.3, 2.7.2, 3.7 and 6.8.2.2.
-This is because a reduced lot frontage is not considered to be consistent, compatible or desirable within the existing built up area along East River Rd.and does not maintain the general intent of Zoning By-law 61-16.
+The proposal does meet the general intent of the Growth Plan and Provincial Policy Statements as the development is within an area identified for Rural Settlement, Planning analysis also indicates that the proposal is in conformity with the policies of the County of Brant Official Plan polices, specifically Sections 2.2.3.3, 2.7.2, 3.7 and 6.8.2.2.

-Staff are of the opinion that the proposal does not represent good planning and are recommending refusal of the application.
+Staff are of the opinion that the proposal represents good planning and are recommending approval of the application.